keu/docs/learn/what-is-a-sensor.md

 ## Deferrable operators

 [Deferrable operators](deferrable-operators.md) (sometimes referred to as asynchronous operators) were released with Airflow 2.2 and are designed to eliminate the problem of any operator or sensor taking up a full worker slot for the entire time they are running.
-Deferrable versions of many sensors exist in OSS Airflow and in the [Astronomer Providers package](https://github.com/astronomer/astronomer-providers), and using these is recommended to reduce resource costs.
+Deferrable versions of many sensors exist in open source Airflow and in the [Astronomer Providers package](https://github.com/astronomer/astronomer-providers).
+Astronomer recommends using these in most cases to reduce resource costs.

 For DAG authors, using deferrable sensors is no different from using regular sensors.
-Ensure you have a `triggerer` process running in addition to your scheduler, and replace the name of your sensors in your DAG file with their deferrable counterpart.
-For more details, see [Deferrable Operators](deferrable-operators.md).
+All you need is to do is run a `triggerer` process in Airflow and replace the names of all sensors in your DAG code with their deferrable counterparts.
+For more details, see [Deferrable operators](deferrable-operators.md).